 Who am I and what am I?

-A PERSON is one who has a body, bones, blood, a brain and many other things.
+A person is one who has a body, bones, blood, a brainalong with many other things.

 In your skull, do you have a brain?
-Has God given you a better brain than your pet dog or your pet cat?
+Animals have brains also.
+Has God given you a better brain than your pet dog or your pet cat or your pet turtle?

 Do you have blood?
 Can you see some of your veins on your arms or hands?
 Do you have a heart?
 Do you know where it is located?
 Can you feel it thumping?